 Now Reading

-Massage as Therapy for Fibromyalgia
+Massage: An Essential Therapy for Fibromyalgia

-Massage as Therapy for Fibromyalgia
+Massage: An Essential Therapy for Fibromyalgia

-Massage for fibromyalgia and mental health
+Massage therapy for fibromyalgia pain

 Fibromyalgia is a lifelong condition that affects millions of people and can cause chronic pain, fatigue, and cognitive issues.
 With no known cure, many people living with fibromyalgia turn to complementary treatments to help manage their symptoms.
 Massage is a popular alternative treatment due to its ability to reduce pain, reduce stress, and improve overall quality of life.